mshaneck/mshaneck.github.io/SLAE32/slae32-assignment4.md

 I wrote the encoder in Python 3 and I wrote the decoder in assembly, and pasted the bytes the I needed into the Python encoder script.

-Both scripts were a bit tricky to implement, and particularly the proper usage of the xmm registers.
-But all in all, my main issues were lack of familiarity with the less than common commands, both in Python and asm, that I was less than familiar with.
+Both scripts were a bit tricky to implement - particularly using the xmm instructions properly.
+But all in all, my main issues were lack of familiarity with the necessary commands, both in Python and asm.
 In the end, I was able to get everything working, and I will demonstrate its functionality after I present the code.

-I'll present the Python script first, but I'll omit the objdump output that I include as a comment at the bottom, as well as the print statements that I commented out, but left in case someone wants to investigate it further.
+I'll present the Python script first, but I'll omit the objdump output that I include as a comment at the bottom in the code on [github](http://www.github.com/mshaneck/SLAE32), as well as the print statements that I commented out, but left in case someone wants to investigate it further.
 There are lots of comments in the code to explain what it is doing, but I'll add explanation as needed.

 ```python
 #!/usr/bin/python3